fallahn/svs/readme.md

  - Team play matches.
 By default Super Video Golf doesn't support golf teams, however with the current round's scores continually updated a web application can group players into teams and calculate the final score accordingly.
  - Real world leagues, where player scores are entered into a database such as SQLite that automatically calculates (and perpetuates) league standing.
  - Mirroring the scoreboard or other information on a secondary display.
 For multiplayer hotseat games having a permanent scoreboard up on another TV or monitor would be more convenient than relying on the in-game UI
+ - And for those who are *really* enthusiatic it would be possible to use WebGL to create an interactive spectator client...

 And I'm sure with some creative thinking that there could be many more applications 😁